What happens at my first consultation?

 Static exercise bike in the gym- from 2-weeks

-Gentle Cycling – from 3-weeks (not mountain biking!)
+Gentle Cycling – from 3-weeks (not mountain biking or spin classes!)

 Paddling in a pool, Sauna/Steam room use- from 3-weeks